Introverts do not emerge as leaders as often as extroverts.

 Some might find it a contradiction that a quiet person can also prove ambitious and aspire to a leadership role.
 Nothing could be further from the truth.
 While many associate good leaders with charisma and eloquence, quiet and smart people also have proven just as effective.
 In fact, several studies have shown that introverted leaders may outperform their extrovert counterparts, including a 2017 study in the Academy of Management Journal, depending on the team dynamics.

-Here are some tips for how introverts can become skilled leaders.
+Here are some tips for those who want to become introvert leaders.

 Focus on Your Strengths